….that they won’t meet investor expectations for avoiding losses.”

 …you would likely improve your 401(k) account performance.

-401(k) Maneuver™ utilizes all your plan investment choices and sends you Quarterly Allocation Recommendations which are designed to improve performance when the market is strong and better manage downside risk during the tough times.
+401(k) Maneuver™ uses all your investment choices to better manage your account allocations quarterly.
+Rebalancing is designed to improve your account performance when the market is strong and better manage downside risk during the tough times.